dillob26/Startup/README.md

 For this deliverable I did the following.
 I checked the box `[x]` and added a description for things I completed.

-- [ ] **Visually appealing colors and layout.
-No overflowing elements.** - I did not complete this part of the deliverable.
+- [x] **Visually appealing colors and layout.
+No overflowing elements.** - I added styling to all the elements.
-- [ ] **Use of a CSS framework** - I did not complete this part of the deliverable.
+- [x] **Use of a CSS framework** - I used bootstrap mainly for the buttons and the navbar
-- [ ] **All visual elements styled using CSS** - I did not complete this part of the deliverable.
+- [x] **All visual elements styled using CSS** - I used css to make the grid in the play page.
-- [ ] **Responsive to window resizing using flexbox and/or grid display** - I did not complete this part of the deliverable.
+- [x] **Responsive to window resizing using flexbox and/or grid display** - I used flexbox throughout the app for centering and responsive design
-- [ ] **Use of a imported font** - I did not complete this part of the deliverable.
+- [x] **Use of a imported font** - imported the lexend font from google
 - [ ] **Use of different types of selectors including element, class, ID, and pseudo selectors** - I did not complete this part of the deliverable.

 ## 🚀 React part 1: Routing deliverable